 Composer and Music Educator in London, United Kingdom

 Welcome.
-I'm a classically-trained composer and music educator living in London.
+I'm a classically-trained musician and music educator living in London.
 (Scroll down for a detailed biography.)
-The links below take you to some of my music as a composer, performer, arranger or a combination of those.
-Watch this space for more.
-I hope you find something you enjoy.
+Here's a selection of my music as a composer, performer, arranger or a combination of those.

 As a music teacher, I specialise in adult students and have long experience of teaching adults and curriculum design for adult music learners in London adult education colleges.

 On CD & digital platforms, a classical ukulele commission for the late Donald Bousted.

 My piano duet version of a Finnish tango song.

 A live recording of Jonathan Powell playing 10.10.10 in Oxford – Jonathan has also performed it at other places including Spectrum in New York, and Columbia College in Chicago.